 You may then receive anchor text links within posts where other bloggers use your content as an example or qualifier for what they have written about.

 3/ TrustRank – Your reputation

-When Google trusts what you are doing, they start to recommend you, you move up the search engine results, your traffic increases and you are found on the SERPS
+When Google trusts what you are doing, they start to recommend you, you move up the search engine results, your traffic increases and you are found on the SERPs

 Once Google trusts you on-page and off-page SEO becomes less important because you have at this point you have Google’s seal of approvement.

-What you can expect from this SEO Guide 2018
+What you can expect from this SEO Guide 2021

 SEO is a complex subject or at least that is how it is viewed and how SEO experts want you to see it.

 You are not going to be shown any complicated analytics, or hard to follow formulas, you are just going to be given what you need to know so that by the end of this guide you will say to yourself “wow ok cool, now I know what to do, this is not so hard” This is going to be the best SEO guide you read this year.